INTRODUCTION TO BUYING MARKING, MEASURING, & LAYOUT TOOLS

 A. Urgent Layout, Marking, & Measuring Tools (Buy these First)

 Squares have been around for thousands of years, and are an essential tool.
 “Tried and True” is an old adage that comes from this tool, because this tool helps you determine of a board’s edge is perfectly 90 degrees to it’s face.
-To start off, I recommend that you purchase a smaller 6-inch metal combination square and buying or building a couple larger try squares.
+To start off, I recommend that you purchase a smaller 6-inch metal combination square and buying or building a larger try square.
 These are some of the squares that I recommend:

 6-inch Combination Square